YBTopaz8/Parse-LiveQueries-DOTNET/README.md

 # Parse-Live-Query-Unofficial v3 (with RX and LINQ Support)

 # Grab the Nuget Here: [![Nuget](https://img.shields.io/nuget/v/yb.parselivequerydotnet.svg)](https://www.nuget.org/packages/YB.ParseLiveQueryDotNet)

+# v3.1.0 🏷️ Name Your LiveQuery Subscriptions!

+✨ Super handy update!
+That Completely fixes Parse Relations and Operations & You can now NAME your LiveQuery subscriptions! ✨

+- Fixed all Parse Relation - related issued

+Give your subscriptions meaningful names to make managing them in your code WAY easier!

+**What's New:**

+- Name Your Subs:  Use `LiveClient.Subscribe(query, "MySubscriptionName")` to give your subscriptions client-side names.
+- Find Subs by Name: Quickly get your subscriptions back using `LiveClient.GetSubscriptionByName("MySubscriptionName")`.

+## Why Name them? 🤔

+- Keep Organized: Easily track different subscriptions, especially in bigger apps.
+- Easy Access: Grab the exact subscription you need by name, no more digging through lists!
+- Code Clarity Make your LiveQuery code cleaner and easier to understand.

+ No Breaking Changes! 👍
+Just a smooth, helpful update.
+Your existing LiveQuery code will keep working perfectly.

+Let me know what you think on GitHub!

+🚀 Happy Coding! 🚀

 # v3.0.1 - QOL update 🎇
 ## It's no longer REQUIRED to be logged in order to connect to LQ.
 Any client device can connect to Live Queries independently